haj/together/README.md

 = Together

-Together is a Collaboration Platform.
+Together is a Multi-tennant collaboration Platform.
 It will handle your users, signup, groups, memberships and invitations.
+All data scoped to a domain (as in dns domain) based on signed-in user's email.
+It uses postgres schema's

 It is a Rails Engine.